fablabbcn/smartcitizen-docs/docs/Guides/deployments/Almabike sensors.md

         ![](assets/almabike_icon.png)

-    2. Choose the blueprint of the device you want to setup, in this case: `sck_21_gps`
+    2. Choose the blueprint of the device you want to setup, in this case: `#32 SCK 2.1 GPS`

         ![](assets/almabike_sck_21_gps.png)